10 Proven Strategies for Reducing Chemicals in Your Garden—Mulching as the Key 5th Step

-Mulching the soil protects and nourishes it
+Mulching protects and nourishes your soil

-1. the plant adapted to its environment
+1. Plants adapted to their environment

 2. Biodiversity

-3. soil fertility
+3. Soil fertility

 4. Irrigation management

-5. mulching
+5. Mulching

 6. Managing invasive plants

-7. the right gestures at the right times
+7. The right gestures at the right times

 8. The right tool, adapted, maintained